 Cost – £859 with a 18-55mm kit lens

-Sony A6000 – best entry-level Sony vlogging camera
+Sony A6000 – best camera for lifestyle blogging

 This camera is quite similar to the Canon PowerShot G7 X Mark II in that it’s a really small camera that you can stuff into your pocket.
 However, the major bonus is the fact you can buy other lenses for this making it a much more versatile camera.